Serving Clients Throughout Southern California

 Once your loved one is free, you’ll want to make sure they attend their court date.
 In some cases, the suspect has to wear an ankle bracelet and stay under house arrest.
 You can help them by running errands and visiting them.
 Make sure they’re following the law and not consuming drugs or alcohol.
 You want them in their best shape for the court date.

-If you can’t bail someone out of jail, they have to await trial in a cell.
+If you can’t afford bail, your loved one will have to await trial in a cell.
 This process can take months, so you want to find their bail information as quickly as possible.
-A bail bondsman can help if you don’t have the time or resources to do it on your own.
+A bail bond company can help you if you don’t have the time or resources to do it on your own.

 Conclusion